EthicalSource/hippocratic-license-3/CONTRIBUTING.md

 * Open a pull request.

 ## We value your effort and contributions
-If your financial or other circumstances are a barrier to your participation in this project, please [contact us](https://ethicalsource.dev/contact/) to discuss the possibility of compensation.
+If your financial or other circumstances are a barrier to your participation in this project, please [contact us](https://ethicalsource.dev/contact/) to discuss the possibility of sponsorship.

 ## Standards and norms